 Todwick Grange Children's Centre, Sheffield Road, Aston, was opened by Sheffield City Council Children's Department in 1968.
 The premises, a former Victorian mansion, had previously been occupied by the National Coal Board.
-The Warden of the Centre was Peter Hodgson, former head of Redhill Classifying School, with Joyce Parrott, former Homes Advisor for Lancashire County Council, as Deputy Warden.
+The Warden of the Centre was Kenneth Hodgson, former head of Redhill Classifying School, with Joyce Parrott, former Homes Advisor for Lancashire County Council, as Deputy Warden.

 The centre was planned to take 30 children from aged from 5 to 15 years, and included facilities for on-site education.
 A small number of children were accommodated in 1968 until the conversion was completed the following year.
 The centre was organised into three floors, a first-floor group of fourteen children mostly with temporary problems, a ground-floor group of seven, mostly younger, children with similar problems, and a top-floor group of nine children needing longer term accommodation for which no other provision was suitable.
 Admissions might come from anywhere but parents were encouraged to accompany children on their arrival and to visit frequently or to have the children home for days or weekends wherever that was possible throughout their stay.

-A full scale assessment of each child was completed within its first month of residence, but Peter Hodgson took the view that you cannot separate treatment and assessment and that it was important to begin addressing the issues raised by the admission on day one.
+A full scale assessment of each child was completed within its first month of residence, but Kenneth Hodgson took the view that you cannot separate treatment and assessment and that it was important to begin addressing the issues raised by the admission on day one.
 Consequently, the majority of children returned to their former homes, whether parental, foster or adoptive within around six months with a small number going to other placements.